Procionn/wmml-reader/README.md

 # wmml-reader
 wmml Reader is a program designed to read files of the following type.wmml.

 What is a .wmml file?
 File.wmml is a file that represents a table.
+They are used to store data in the Wirus Mod Manager (WMM).
 The first 2 bits store the number of fields in the object.
 Then the objects written to the file go one after the other, thereby forming a list.

 When launching the program, you must specify as an argument the file you are going to work with.
 After that, you can activate 3 operating modes by entering 3 different symbols.